I presented a summary of this preprint at the “Basic Science of a Changing Climate” conference in Porto, Portugal, on September 7, 2018. – Ed

 Equation (10) shows the relationship between residence half-life Th and 1/e residence time Te.

-IPCC (2007) estimates the total natural carbon dioxide inflow is about 100 ppm per year.
+IPCC (2007) estimates today’s total natural carbon dioxide inflow is about 100 ppm per year.
 NOAA (2017) Mauna Loa data shows the 2015 level of atmospheric carbon dioxide is about 400 ppm.

 Solve Eq.
 (4) for Te to get,